stepleton/cameo/aphid/selector/MANUAL.md

 The Selector is not capable of activating the screensaver in all situations where it expects user input --- for example, input textboxes like those used to collect filenames cannot be interrupted by the screensaver.
-It's hoped that the screensaver works now in most of the situations where the Selector is likely to be left unattended.
+Still, it's hoped that the screensaver works now in the situations where the Selector is most likely to be left unattended.
 Don't rely on the Selector's screensaver alone to protect your Lisa's CRT from burn-in.

 The screensaver's scrolling texture is based on the [Rule 30]( https://en.wikipedia.org/wiki/Rule_30) elementary finite automaton, which was discovered around the time the Lisa was developed.
-It expands from a single pixel and widens to stretch across the entire screen.
+It expands from a single pixel and widens to stretch across the screen.

 ## Main interactive interface and menu options